Dallas Crilley

 CSV in, enriched contacts out, at a fraction of the cost.

-A contact-enrichment pipeline that turns a CSV of business emails into enriched records, built to do it at a fraction of managed-service cost.
+A tool that turns a spreadsheet of business emails into researched contact records at a lower cost.

 language